 In addition to the Equity and Mobility Advisory Committee, other planned strategies include:

 - Equitable and focused engagement with people who have been historically and are currently underrepresented and underserved or who have low incomes

 - Broad public and community engagement with both in-person events and online tools

-- Briefings to and collaboration with existing regional policy groups (e.g. Joint Policy Advisory Committee on Transportation, Region 1 Area Commission on Transportation)
+- Briefings to and collaboration with existing regional policy groups (For example, Joint Policy Advisory Committee on Transportation, Region 1 Area Commission on Transportation)

 - Technical work groups made up of regional staff to review methodologies and analytical results that incorporate stakeholder input

-sign up for project updates to find out about upcoming events.
-Recaps of all events will be posted online.
+As the I-205 Toll Project continues to move forward, ODOT is offering live webinars and other digital opportunities to speak directly to the experts.
+Sign up for project updates to find out about upcoming events.
+Summaries of all events will be posted online.